auth0/lock/README.md

 ### Popup mode

 A popup window can be displayed instead of redirecting the user to a social provider website.
 While this has the advantage of preserving page state, it has some issues.
 Often times users have popup blockers that prevent the login page from even displaying.
 There are also known issues with mobile browsers.
-For example, in recent versions of Chrome on iOS, the login popup does not get [closed properly](https://github.com/auth0/lock/issues/71) after login.
+For example, in recent versions of Chrome on iOS, the login popup does not [close properly](https://github.com/auth0/lock/issues/71) after login.
 For these reasons, we encourage developers to avoid this mode, even with Single Page Apps.

-If you nevertheless decide to use it, you can activate popup mode by passing the option `auth: {redirect: false}` when constructing `Auth0Lock`.
+If you decide to use popup mode you can activate it by passing the option `auth: {redirect: false}` when constructing `Auth0Lock`.

 ```js
 var clientId = "YOUR_AUTH0_APP_CLIENTID";